 And yes, I understand that owning another person is a moral wrong that far transcends rebates and illegal government grants but, as I said, the Founders were human and, in this way, weak.

-In sum, at the start of the break from Britain, for most (although not all) of the colonists, “equality” and “liberty” were political concepts that had always applied only to White men and that’s the way in which they used those terms.
-Time and wisdom brought many of them to realize that these words had a moral component.
-Even when they acknowledged that they were unable and unwilling to break the economic chains that bound them.
-However, humans don’t change ancient ways overnight.
+In sum, at the start of the break from Britain, for most (although not all) of the colonists, “equality” and “liberty” were political concepts that had always applied only to White men, and that’s the way in which they used those terms.
+Time and wisdom brought many of them to realize that these words had a moral component although, even when they acknowledged that, many were unable and unwilling to break the economic chains that bound them.
+Humans don’t change ancient ways overnight.
 What matters is that these men were also the beginning links in a chain of wisdom that eventually led to a Civil War in which 600,000 men died in the crucible of a fight to end slavery on American soil.